MrSeccubus/Seccubus_version_check/README.md

 Seccubus_version_check
 ======================

-Scripts that are used for the online version checking of Seccubus
+This repo hold the scripts that are used for the online version checking of Seccubus